The 8 hidden gems in the Korean Hanbok

 Hanbok, or Korean traditional clothing, has become very popular among foreigners.
 The beauty of Korean traditional clothes has been realized worldwide, not only in Korea, and even among several Hollywood stars.
-In 2003, Britney Spears visited Korea and made an appearance with a pink modern Hanbok complete with a jokduri headpiece.
+In 2003, Britney Spears visited Korea and made an appearance with a pink modern hanbok completed with a jokduri headpiece.

 The beauty of Hanbok is found in the elegant flow of its lines and in its beautiful color palette.
 The nice curved baerae (bottom line of the jacket’s sleeves) with the sharp straight lines of the dongjeong (creased white lining of the jacket’s collar), reveals the subtle and beautiful traditional Korean aesthetics.
-The Korean traditional clothing can be bought or lend in a hanbok shop.
-There is almost always Hanbok sale in the hanbok shops in Korea.
+The Korean traditional clothing can be bought or lend in a hanbok shop and there is almost always a hanbok sale in the hanbok shops in Korea.

 The first beauty is the beauty of the structure.
 The beauty of structure is referred to the simple structural beauty and rhythmic flow that complements the body’s movement.

 One of the reasons why the Hanbok has gotten such global attention is because the attractiveness even shines through in the lovely lines created by the body’s movement while wearing it.
-Women feel like a princess or even a queen.
+Women feel like they belong to royalty.
 The structure has its beauty and makes the women feel comfortable while wearing it.

 Beauty of form:

 The hanbok radiates a natural physical beauty in its attractive silhouette and lines, which allow for unrestrained movement of the movement.
-As already mentioned, it is very comfortable for women to wear the Hanbok.
+As already mentioned, it is very comfortable for women to wear hanbok.